stackbit-projects/wonderful-rabbit-f76b6/content/pages/index.md

     title: Who Should Read This Book?
     grid_items:
       - content: |-
-          #### Marketers
-           - Learn how all of the marketing pieces fit together
-           - Master digital marketing for any business
-           - Get access to marketing gurus and their tips
-           - Prepare killer presentations and collateral
-      - content: |-
           #### Business owners
            - Kickstart your marketing plan and efforts
            - Upgrade your brand, website and social media